CLASS

 Welcome to the Pawleys Island/Litchfield SC CLASS website!

-CLASS LLC plans and delivers a variety of cultural events and services, including The Moveable Feast, selected art courses, boat excursions, women's retreats, plant-based tastings, and local author publishing.
+CLASS LLC plans and delivers a variety of cultural events and services, including The Moveable Feast, selected art courses, boat excursions, women's retreats, and local author publishing.
 Our message machine is on duty when we're not!
 You can email [email protected] or call 843.235.9600, and we will retrieve messages and return calls.

 To register or receive updates for Moveable Feasts, send your e-dress to [email protected] or call 843.235.9600.
 To pay for Moveable Feasts or any of the CLASSes, send your check, payable to CLASS, to PO Box 2884, Pawleys Island, SC 29585.
+Or wait for our call to confirm and secure your credit card information.

 CLASS (Community Learning About Special Subjects) offers special excursions, retreats, and unique art courses & workshops.
 Click on CLASS List & Publishing above for details about: